genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/05_data-grid.md

 - **home.ts**
 - **home.styles.ts**

-Before we make any changes you need to install your npm dependencies by running in your terminal
+Before we make any changes, you need to install your npm dependencies by running the following in your terminal:

 ```shell
 npm run bootstrap
 ```

-Once you have all dependecies install you can run your UI with following command in terminal
+Once you have all dependencies installed, you can use the terminal to run your UI with the following command:

 ```shell
 npm run dev